-(iii) $q(\theta, \eta)$ is constant on any interval of $\theta$ which is a subset of the corresponding pooling region of the CVC function z.
+(iii) $q(\theta, \eta)$ is constant on any interval of θ which is a subset of the corresponding pooling region of the CVC function z.

-Conditions (i) and (ii) represent the coalitional incentive and participation constraints corresponding to contracting with a single agent with a unit cost of z.
+Condition (i) represents the coalitional incentive and participation constraints corresponding to contracting with a single agent with a unit cost of z.
 Condition (ii) is the individual incentive compatibility constraint for A. Condition (iii) states that the output must be constant over every interval in the pooling region.